How to make budget friendly Pattern Weights.

 When you are teaching young kids to sew, they also prevent anyone from getting pin-pricks.
 You can also use these weights to add a little weight onto something you have just glued or when you are weeding vinyl, or even paperweights.

-You can make these pattern weights with a Cricut Maker cutting machine, the Cricut Maker 3 cutting machine or by cutting the circle freehand or by using a fabric circle cutter.
+You can make these pattern weights with a Cricut Maker cutting machine, the Cricut Maker 3 cutting machine or cutting the circle freehand or using a fabric circle cutter.
 A fabric circle cutter is a great tool.
 Before I had my Cricut Maker, I used it frequently.
 I am not good at cutting circles freehand and it made a perfect circle every time.

 To make my pucks a total score, I used my Cricut Maker to cut the perfect circles that will be adhered to the pucks. all of my pucks were found around the local rink, so they didn’t even cost me a dime.
 That’s even better.
 Of course, ask the arena staff if they are saving them.
 In my case, the staff told me that the pucks were from other teams and they were left behind and I could have as many as I could find.
 Did someone say free?
 So I sent the kids on a hunt!

-The fabric I used was some leftover fleece fabric from an old costume that I had made years ago.
+The fabric used was some leftover fleece fabric from an old costume I had made years ago.
 Yep, I knew I would use it someday!
 There were a few scraps big enough to make lots of pucks.

 Baker street living on pi9nterest